vizdata-f21/project-2-it_s_data_time/movieanalysis/README.md

----
-urlcolor: red
----

-Dashboard
+ Let's Make A Movie: An Analysis of Movie Trends from 1894 to 2020
 ================
 Team It’s Data Time: Raffay Rana, Krystal Hu, Davis Jones, Martha Aboagye

-# Introduction:
+# Introduction

-The overall goal of our project is to build an interactive dashboard for users to explore movie data.
-To achieve this, we created a shiny app for users to explore relationships with movie genres, ratings, and casts, each of which has a dedicated tab in our dashboard.
+The overarching goal of our project is to build an interactive dashboard for users to explore movie data.
+To achieve this, we  have created a shiny app for users to explore relationships with movie genres, ratings, and movie roles, each of which has a dedicated tab in our dashboard.
 Within each section of the dashboard, users have the ability to toggle the visualization by a set of parameters to customize the data to their liking.
-We also made sure to make each of the visualizations as accessible to those with color deficiencies by using the viridis scale on colored visualizations.
+We  also made sure to make our site accessible by  using the viridis scale on colored visualizations and making the font for our entire dashboard the Atkinson HyperLegible Font.

 The data we use in our analysis comes from <a href="https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDb+movies.csv" style = "color: black; background-color: white"> Kaggle</a>.
 This data is broken up into csv files, and we use three of them in our analysis, `IMDbmovies.csv`, `IMDbtitle_principals.csv`, and `IMDbtitle_principals.csv`.
 The `IMDbmovies.csv` dataset contains data on movies with more than 100 votes scraped from the IMDb website uptill 01/01/2020.
 The  dataset has `85855` observations and `22` variables.
 For our secondary datasets, the `IMDbtitle_principals.csv` dataset has has `835513` observations and `6` variable and the `IMDBratings` has  `85855` observations and `49` variables.
 To improve the performance of our shiny app we ran a r script to wrangle data and saved the new dataset into the age_gender_data.csv file.

 The motivation behind this project is multifaceted.
-First off, we all believe that movies are incredibly interesting to analyze, as there are so many different avenues to pursue.
+First off, we  believe that movies are incredibly interesting to analyze, as there are so many different avenues to pursue.
 A dashboard helps facilitate exploration, as it makes it easy to separate out information and allow users to focus on the variables of their choosing.
 Secondly, we were very pleased with the dataset we found.
 It is quite extensive and mostly complete, and we felt confident that with such a great dataset, we could remain nimble in case we ran into issues as we started building our dashboard.
 Lastly, we wanted to create a higher-level user experience and try something new in R. None of us have used shiny or built a dashboard before, but we all wanted to take on the challenge as we knew the end result would be both quality and engaging.

-# Dashboard Layout.
+# Dashboard Layout

-This dashboard contains 4 tabs: Opening credits, Everyone's A Critic, A Net of Stars Tab and  Guess the Genre Tab.
+This dashboard contains 4 tabs: Opening credits, Everyone's A Critic, A Network of Stars Tab and  Guess the Genre Tab.

 ## Opening Credits Tab

-This tab contains this writeup and contextualizes the project.
+The opening credit tab contains this writeup and contextualizes the project.

-## Everyone's A Critic Tab:
+## Everyone's A Critic Tab

 In the ratings tab, we wanted to look at how different variables affect the way movies are rated.
 The principal relationship we examine in this section is the relationship between geography and rating.
 Users have the ability to select which countries they would like to include in their analysis.
 Once they have done this, users can span across the different tabs to further explore how movie ratings vary based on age, gender, year, and budget.
 We also thought it would be interesting to examine which directors’ movies had the highest average rating, so we also included a table that shows the most highly-rated directors for the geographies selected.
 We built in various functionalities in this tab, which are discussed below.